JPvRiel/wef-reference/README.md

 This project collects and compares various references related to Windows Event Forwarding (WEF), which I also refer to as Windows Event Log Collection (WELC).

+`wef-reference.xlsx` provides worksheets that cross-reference events with XML event query lists published by Microsoft, the NSA and Palantir.

 It's intended to remove some of the tedium of comparing and deciding which events should or should not be collected for cyber security related event forwarding subscriptions.

+- While there's much room for improvement (see "Limitations" and "Future work"), it's currently a usable consolation of which event ID's to focus on.
+- E.g. a minimum priority of events to collect would be where 2 or more references recommend it, with special attention to the Microsoft Baseline set.
+- It helps showcase that important security events are not simply located in the Security event log path.
+- Futhermore, simply collecting all events from the Security log will likely overburden log collection / SIEM platforms.

+## Updating references

+### Updating Windows event metadata

+`wef-reference.xlsx` can be updated with sample event metadata from your own system.
+This would require running scripts in the following order

+1. `Get-EventMetadata.ps1`: execute from `Windows Event Metadata`.
+2. `metadata.py`: execute from `Windows Event Metadata`.
+3. `compare_wef`: execute from project root.
+It sources metadata from `Windows Event Metadata`.
+4. Open `wef-reference.xlsx` and re-fresh data.

+Note, Excel's Power Query data source `File.Contents()` function doesn't currently support relative paths, but a common workaround has been put in place to calculate the absolute path needed.
+So it should be possible to refresh the data without having to re-import it manually.

+### Updating event query / subscription references

+The [`palantir`](./palantir/) and [`nsacyber`](./nsacyber/) sources are added as git submodules, so when any upstream changes occur in those projects, the submodules need to be rerun and steps 3 and 4 above

+The [`microsoft`](./microsoft/) query lists are localted in the Appendices  of the documentation site (a markdown file) and manually extracted into this repo.

 ## Dependencies